The holiday season is typically the time when many families get outside to enjoy winter activities.

 But for me growing up, it was always sledding.

 Nothing was better.
 Sprinting to the top of a large hill, sleds and friends in tow.
-The preparation, the getting situated, teetering over the edge and then finally hurtling down over the powder (a lot of the time it was just ice that looked like snow).
+The preparation, the getting situated, teetering over the edge and finally hurtling down over the powder (a lot of the time it was just ice that looked like snow).

 There were also, of course, the collisions.
 In some ways, running into each other was half the point.
 It wasn’t malicious.
 It was fun.
 We’d try to be careful, but really it was a lot like “Lord of the Flies” on sleds with mittens.

-“I think a lot of parents have gotten wise to making sure their kids are wearing a helmet while biking, rollerblading, skiing or snowboarding, but there’s something about sledding that seems so innocent,” says Peter Kim, MD, a pediatric neurosurgeon at Gillette Children’s Specialty Healthcare.
+“I think a lot of parents have gotten wise to making sure their kids are wearing a helmet while biking, rollerblading, skiing or snowboarding, but there’s something about sledding that seems so innocent,” says Peter Kim, MD, a pediatric neurosurgeon at Gillette Children’s.
 “If we’re talking about the type of sledding you do in your backyard, that’s one thing.
 But on large, icy hills, or on any hill with trees, the risks are quite similar to those of downhill skiing.”